opencontainers/tob/CHARTER.md

 ## 12. Amendments and Notice

 a.
-This Charter may be amended by a two thirds vote of the Technical Oversight Board, subject to veto by The Linux Foundation Board of Directors for reasonable cause, with thirty (30) days’ notice to the OCI Members before taking effect.
+This Charter may be amended by a TOB decision using the process outlined in Section 6 (n) of this Charter, subject to veto by The Linux Foundation Board of Directors for reasonable cause, with thirty (30) days’ notice to the OCI Members before taking effect.

 b.
 A Member may resign within such thirty-day notice period, or within the period provided for in Section 8 (d) of this Charter, to avoid undertaking